TART-MSU/HyperProb/README.md

   - ```python source.py file_path_for_model hyperproperty```
   - ```file_path_for_model``` refers to the file path with respect to ```/home/HyperOnMDPtool``` as base.
 For example, if your file is located in ```/home/HyperOnMDPtool/models/mdp.nm```, your command would be ```python source.py models/mdp.nm hyperproperty```

+Please note that the current tool deosnot support the 'OR, IMPLIES' operators in hyperproperties, please use 'AND, NOT'.
+Will add them soon.

 People
 -------
   Authors: